 All this time, we had been looking for another card sidequest: the Queen of Cards.
 This wandering woman starts the game in Balamb town and moves around based on certain rules.
 We were convinced she had already left Balamb town, probably because she hadn’t shown up during Raijin and Fujin’s occupation, although I don’t remember if this was our exact reasoning.
 As a result, we checked every town we had ever visited (with the exception of Winhill, if you count Laguna flashbacks as “visiting”) before finally backtracking to Balamb, where she was waiting for us, unmoved.
 Serves us right.

 Long story short, we found the Queen and surrendered one of the two cards we could have surrendered, not realizing that we could have done two at a time (besides, we were so confused that we might not have recognized the advantage in doing so!).
 We gave her the MiniMog card, which allowed us to unlock the Kiros card.
 Now in Dollet, we gave her the Sacred card (one of the two Minotaurs), both because it was the next card on her list and because we had to get her leave Dollet so that she could later move back.
-We didn’t realize that we were setting ourselves up for disappointment, because the Queen travels to a random location, and the game just loves to send her to towns that virtually refuse to send her back to Dollet.
+We didn’t realize that we were setting ourselves up for disappointment, because the Queen travels to a random location, and not only does the game hate to send her straight to Dollet, but it loves to send her to towns with terrible odds of sneding her back to Dollet!
 And we’d need to give her another rare card that wasn’t on her list just to get her to cycle back to Dollet later in the process!
 Oh well.
 At least Kiros’ card was powerful.

 (We also did some minor sidequests in Timber and Dollet, involving a kid on the train tracks, and later the Queen of Card’s son, who kept vandalizing his grandpa’s art to hide shitty prizes.
 Apparently the prizes would be better if we came back later, we didn’t really understand at the time, there were too many garbage-ass variables to track.)